Denmark Vesey House

 Commonly known as the Denmark Vesey House, the house located at 56 Bull Street in Charleston, South Carolina was for a long time thought to be the house once inhabited by black abolitionist Denmark Vesey.
 Vesey's home, listed as 20 Bull Street under the city's former numbering system, is now evidently gone.
-A nearby home, most likely built in the 1820 and currently numbered 56 Bull Street, was thought in the 1970s to have been the home of Denmark Vesey, and it was designated as a National Historic Landmark in 1976 by the Department of Interior.
+A nearby home, most likely built in the 1820s and currently numbered 56 Bull Street, was thought in the 1970s to have been the home of Denmark Vesey, and it was designated as a National Historic Landmark in 1976 by the Department of Interior.
+Vesey was hanged on July 2, 1822 and his body was never found.
+Despite these findings, the house has continued to be listed as a National Historic Landmark and is on the National Register of Historic Places.